Captain-Carl-Larc/snaku/README.md

 # snaku
- A Fullstack web application for SNAKU webiste and a custom CMS.
+ A Fullstack web application for SNAKU webiste using strapi cms.

+ The website serves as our online presence where we use it to display our posts and executives.